adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 In general we either stayed in campgrounds or public parks in Montana, however in Ennis, MT there was a distillery that allowed cyclists to camp in their back yard for free.
 We decided to take up the free offer and met about five other cyclists that were staying at the distillery also.

 We met a young couple that were heading the opposite direction as us and I had a great idea of a gift to give to them.
 Since Erika and I were leaving bear country and they were just about to enter it, I would give them my canister of bear spray that I had bought in Wyoming.
-Not only would I be helping out some fellow travellers, but I be able to shed off an item that was no longer useful for me.
+Not only would I be helping out some fellow travelers, but I be able to shed off an item that was no longer useful for me.

 Before I handed the couple the bear spray, I figured I would do them an extra favor and teach them how to use it.